-Every incident is a notice that something is wrong with men, methods or material.
-Investigate, then act. ~ Unknown
+Every accident is a notice that something is wrong with men, methods or material - investigate - then act. ~ Safety saying, circa early 1900s

-- Cause and Effect may be separated by Time, Logical Flow and / or Location. - > A Cause and Effect relationship is one-way. - > The Effect is not the Cause!
+- Cause and Effect may be separated by Time, Logical Flow and / or Location. - > A Cause and Effect relationship is one-way. - The Effect is not the Cause!